-Professor Michelle West

-(University of Sussex)
+Professor Michelle West (University of Sussex)

-Epstein-Barr virus (EBV) infects white blood cells called B-cells, and can cause types of lymphoma, such as lymphoma (DLBCL) and Hodgkin lymphoma.
+Epstein-Barr virus (EBV) infects white blood cells called B-cells, and can cause types of lymphoma, such as Burkitt lymphoma, diffuse large B-cell could be tested in people.
+Her aim is lymphoma (DLBCL) and Hodgkin lymphoma.
 EBV is also the main cause of lymphomas in patients after a transplant.
 EBV lymphomas are treated with the same harsh treatments as other lymphomas- we are missing an opportunity to target the virus directly with new drugs.